karinwu/Hackathon-2024-ML-models-in-BQML/README.md

 # Hackaton 2024-Q4 - Run ML models in BQML and Vertex AI

+This package was developed with contributions from:

+- Karin Wu: Arima Plus Model
+- Jose Luis Moscoso: Arima Model

 ## Hackathon Idea

 As part of the 2024 Hackaton, we explored BQML so that we can execute ML workflows without moving data from GCP.
 We implemented a pipeline using a dbt packages [dbt_ml](https://github.com/kristeligt-dagblad/dbt_ml/tree/v0.6.1/), so that we query dataset from GBQ, train models in BQML, track results, metrics and parameters, and visualize our results on a [Panel](https://panel.holoviz.org/) dashboard.